 - Live in a safe, well-maintained unit that’s free from leaks, pests and hazardous conditions.

 - Privacy, peace and quiet.

 - Advanced notice of changes made to the lease agreement.

 - Take good care of the real estate unit.

 - Inform the landlord when they will be away for an extended period of time.

-- Tell their landlord when property repairs and maintenance are required.
+- Tell their landlord when repairs and maintenance are required.

-- Not disturb the peace and quiet of other tenants.
+- Not disturb the peace and quiet of another tenant.

 - Abide by all the terms of the lease.

 - Notify the landlord when planning to move out.